10 Chronic Illness Management Tips That Lead to The Most Number of “Good Days”

 The list can help you understand the difference between typical everyday symptoms and signs of a flare/decline in your condition.
 This information is key for you to have more “good days” because it can help you feel more aware and in control of situations that may worsen your symptoms.

 Ultimately, this awareness can guide your decision in how you respond, including contacting your treatment team or supporting yourself from home.

 3. Develop a Self-Care Plan

-The experience of managing my chronic illness has taught me the importance of knowing how to take care of myself.
+The experience of managing my own chronic illness has taught me the importance of knowing how to take care of myself.
 What I thought I needed changed drastically after being diagnosed because my body didn’t respond to old self-care practices.

 Come to think of it, I didn’t really know what self-care was until I was forced to do it for the sake of my health.

 But what is self-care?
 It is an intentional action or lifestyle adjustment that helps you physically, mentally and emotionally.
 Most importantly, self-care is a mindset.
-Your focus is doing things within your best interest… and with your chronic illness, that becomes a top priority because it maintains a better quality of life and a “good day.’”
+Your focus is doing things within your best interest… and with your chronic illness, that becomes a top priority because it helps you maintain a better quality of life and a “good day.’”